hyperledger/indy-besu/indy-besu/docs/design/vdr.md

 /// #Params
 ///  param: chain_id: u64 - chain id of network (chain ID is part of the transaction signing process to protect against transaction replay attack)
 ///  param: node_address: string - RPC node endpoint
-///  param: contract_specs: Vec<ContractSpec> - specifications for contracts  deployed on the networl
+///  param: contract_specs: Vec<ContractSpec> - specifications for contracts  deployed on the network
-///  param: signer: Option<Signer> - transactions signer.
-Need to be provided for usage of single-step functions.
 ///
 /// #Returns
 ///  client - client to use for building and sending transactions